telerik/winforms-docs/richtexteditor/features/mail-merge.md

 {{endregion}}

-You can further choose what you wish to do with the resulting RadDocument – assign it to a RadRichTextEditor’s Document property, export it, etc.
+You can further choose what you wish to do with the resulting **RadDocument** – assign it to a **RadRichTextEditor**’s Document property, export it, etc.